Pinafore/cl1-hw/transformer_ft/README.md

 What to turn in
 -

-1. Submit your _train_classifier.py_ file and your saved finetuned model (include your name at the top of the source)
+1. Submit your _train_classifier.py_ file (include your name at the top of the source)
 1. Submit your _analysis.pdf_ file
     - no more than one page (NB: This is also for the extra credit.
 To minimize effort for the grader, you'll need to put everything on a page.